 How to calculate: Built-in platform statistics + your own CRM or marketing automation (HubSpot, ActiveCampaign).

-Leadpanda tip: be sure to look at the connection between these KPIs and sales.
-For example, if community activity is growing but referral traffic is falling, it means that participants are “stuck” inside but not moving into the funnel.
-This is a signal to add more targeted triggers and content that motivates them to move forward.
+Leadpanda tip: Be sure to look at the relationship of these KPIs to sales.
+For example, if the activity in the community is growing and the referral traffic is falling, it means that the members are “cooking” inside, but not moving into the funnel.
+This is a signal to add more targeted triggers and content that motivates them to go further.

-KPIs for overall brand value (image, trust, potential)
+KPIs for overall brand value (imagination, trust, potential)

-These metrics are like a brand “temperature” check.
-They don’t count clicks or leads, but they answer the question: do people like us enough to talk about us, recommend us, and come back?
-If content, PR, and community are tools, then these KPIs show how well they work together.
+These indicators are like checking the “temperature” of the brand.
+They do not count clicks or leads, but answer the question: do people like us enough to talk about us, recommend us, and come back?
+If content, PR, and community are tools, then these KPIs show how well they play together.

 Net Promoter Score (NPS)

-What it measures: Customers’ willingness to recommend you to others.
+What it measures: The willingness of customers to recommend you to others.
 Usually through a simple question: “How likely are you to recommend us to a friend or colleague?” (scale from 0 to 10).

 Why it matters: High NPS = you have not just customers, but brand advocates.
-Low = either the product is lacking, or the brand experience is lacking.
+Low = either the product is not up to par or the experience of interacting with the brand is lame.

-Example: A SaaS platform raised its NPS from 42 to 67 by launching a personalized onboarding campaign and a “customer success” chat in Slack.
-This led to a +20% upsell without additional advertising costs.
+Example: A SaaS platform raised its NPS from 42 to 67 by launching a personalized onboarding campaign and a “customer success” chat on Slack.
+This resulted in +20% upsell without additional advertising costs.

-How to calculate: SurveyMonkey, Typeform, HubSpot Surveys, Delighted.
+How to count: SurveyMonkey, Typeform, HubSpot Surveys, Delighted.

 Brand Sentiment / Feedback Mentions